objectbox/objectbox-swift/README.md

 .product(name: "ObjectBox-Sync.xcframework", package: "objectbox-swift-spm")
 ```

-Your `Swift.package` file should then contain sections similar to this:
+Your `Package.swift` file should then contain sections similar to this:

 ```swift
 dependencies: [